BrightonBTC/bitticka/README.md

 sudo nano /etc/systemd/system/btcticker.service
 ```

-Enter the following making sure to make the appropriate change to the `.../bitticka/btcticker.py` path
+Enter the following making sure to make the appropriate change to the `.../bitticka/btcticker.py` path and user name

 ```
 [Unit]